rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 While I'm not a great fan of `GitHub <https://github.com/>`_, you should create an account and develop any code you write in it.
 For better or worse it's a good place to show your portfolio of code.
 People can look at the quality and how often you update.
+I know some recruiters use GitHub as a place to find people with appropriate skills.
 Plus it's a good way to backup your code and get experience using a distributed version control system and an issues tracker.
 There are other, similar, repositories, but GitHub is the `800 pound gorilla <https://en.wikipedia.org/wiki/800-pound_gorilla>`_ at the moment.
-Other repositories can be as good as (better than?)
-GitHub.
+Other repositories can be as good as or even better than GitHub [#]_ but may have less visibility.

 Broadening experience
 ---------------------